tim-savage/SavageDeathChest/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/871d864a23794c6583cc5eb7a930a8e4)](https://app.codacy.com/gh/tim-savage/SavageDeathChest?utm_source=github.com&utm_medium=referral&utm_content=tim-savage/SavageDeathChest&utm_campaign=Badge_Grade_Settings)

-### Description:
+### Description

 This plugin stores a player's inventory in a chest on death for later retrieval.
 It has many options, but configuration and use has been kept as simple as possible.

-### Features:
+### Features

   * Places a single or double chest at player's death location containing the player's inventory
   * Optional sign placement on chest, showing player name and death date
   * Configurable list of block types that chests can replace
   * WorldGuard, GriefPrevention, PreciousStones and Towny aware, will not place a chest where the player does not have access.
 Enabled individually.
   * Option to check protection plugins on chest access.
 Enabled individually, disabled by default.
   * added WorldGuard 7.0 compatibility.
   * Searches a configurable distance from death location to find a suitable chest location
   * Optionally require players to have chest(s) in inventory
   * Chest protection allows only owners access.
 Also makes chests explosion proof!
   * Optionally allow player's killer to access their chest, for pvp looting.
   * Prevent concurrent access to chests when killer looting is enabled.
   * Optional quick-loot feature allows one click (sneak-click) chest looting
   * Configurable expiration time for death chests, at which point they will break and drop their contents
   * Custom messages and language localization
   * Per world enabled in configuration
   * Uses sqlite for persistent storage
   * Prevents creative mode players from opening death chests
   * Optionally prevent players from placing items in death chests
   * Optional sound effects!
   * A perfect compliment to SavageDeathCompass and SavageGraveyards

-### Commands:
+### Commands

 | Command                               | Description                                                                                                                                                 |
 |---------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|